After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 It is one of the most painful things a person can experience.
 And yet, many couples come through it.
 Not just intact, but changed in ways they could not have anticipated, sometimes closer, more honest, and more deliberately connected than they were before the affair.

-This post is for anyone who is in that impossible place right now, or who suspects they might be heading there.
-It is an honest look at what betrayal does to a relationship, what recovery actually involves, and how couples therapy can make the difference between surviving and genuinely healing.
+This article is for anyone who is in that impossible place right now, or who suspects they might be heading there.
+It is an honest look at what affairs and betrayals do to a relationship, what recovery involves, and how couples therapy can make the difference between surviving and genuinely healing.

-These numbers are not cited to normalise betrayal, but to say: if this has happened to you, you are not alone, and you are not uniquely failed.
-Infidelity happens in happy relationships and unhappy ones, in long marriages and new partnerships, across every gender, sexuality and relationship structure.
+These numbers are not cited to normalise betrayal, but to say something simple: if this has happened to you, you are not alone, and you are not uniquely failed.
+Infidelity happens in happy relationships and unhappy ones, in long marriages and new partnerships, and across every gender, sexuality, and relationship structure.
+The shape of it varies, but the experience of a broken agreement is shared widely.

 What it always does, regardless of context, is shatter a sense of safety.
 The betrayed partner does not just lose trust in what happened.
 They often lose trust in their own perception of reality: what else did I miss?
 What else wasn't real?
 That is part of what makes recovery so difficult, and so important to approach carefully.